 If you’re staying in San Sebastian, I recommend visiting San Juan de Gaztelugatxe as part of a larger day trip to the central Basque coast, since there is so much to see in the area between San Sebastian to San Juan de Gaztelugatxe.
 I’ve linked below to a few tours from San Sebastian that do exactly this.

-Tips for Visiting San Juan de Gaztelugatxe
+The Best Tips for Visiting San Juan de Gaztelugatxe

 Here are a few essential tips for your visit to San Juan de Gaztelugatxe, including a few that I wish I’d known before my trip there.